Code Geass

 Code Geass: Lelouch of the Rebellion (コードギアス 反逆のルルーシュ, Kōdo Giasu: Hangyaku no Rurūshu), often referred to as simply Code Geass, is a Japanese anime television series produced by Sunrise.
 It was directed by Gorō Taniguchi and written by Ichirō Ōkouchi, with original character designs by Clamp.
-Set in an alternative timeline, it follows the exiled prince Lelouch Lamperouge, who obtains the "power of absolute obedience" from a mysterious woman named C.C..
+It follows the exiled prince Lelouch Lamperouge, who obtains the "power of absolute obedience" from a mysterious woman named C.C..
 Using this supernatural power, known as Geass, he leads a rebellion against the rule of the authoritarian Holy Britannian Empire, commanding a series of mecha battles.

 Code Geass was broadcast in Japan on MBS from October 2006 to July 2007.
 Its sequel series, Code Geass: Lelouch of the Rebellion R2, ran as a simulcast on MBS and TBS from April to September 2008.
-The series has also been adapted into various manga and light novels, with the former containing alternate scenarios from the TV series.
+The series has also been adapted into various manga and light novels.

-Initiation, Transgression, and Glorification, a three-part compilation film recapping the events of both anime series' seasons while also altering storylines for various characters and establishing an alternate universe, was released between 2017 and 2018.
-A new original film titled Code Geass Lelouch of the Re;surrection, taking place after the Zero Requiem of the film trilogy's alternate universe, was released in theaters in February 2019.
-Code Geass: Rozé of the Recapture, an anime film series set in the same alternate universe, was announced in December 2020 as part of a 10-year plan.
+Initiation, Transgression, and Glorification, a three-part compilation film recapping the events of both anime series' seasons, was released between 2017 and 2018.
+A new original film titled Code Geass Lelouch of the Re;surrection, taking place after the Zero Requiem, was released in theaters in February 2019.
+Code Geass: Rozé of the Recapture, was announced in December 2020 as part of a 10-year plan.
 On 7 December 2024, after the screening of Code Geass: Rozé of the Recapture, series producer Taniguchi revealed that multiple sequels are being produced.

 Bandai Entertainment licensed most parts of the franchise for English release in December 2007, airing the series English-dubbed on Adult Swim in the United States.
 Most manga and light novels have also been published in North America by Bandai.

-Code Geass has been well received in Japan, selling over a million DVD and Blu-ray discs.
+Code Geass has been well-received in Japan, selling over a million DVD and Blu-ray discs.
 Both seasons have won several awards at the Tokyo International Anime Fair, the Animage Anime Grand Prix, and the Animation Kobe event.
 The series received critical acclaim for its story, voice acting, large audience appeal, the conflicts among its main characters, and the moral questions it presented.
 It is considered to be one of the best anime series of all time.